 - 1. Complete an application for admission and submit a non-refundable application fee (found online at manhattantech.edu). - 2.
-Provide satisfactory placement test scores or transcripts showing math and English college coursework.
-Refer to placement testing for more information. - Placement scores are valid for three years.
-To satisfy admission requirements, scores in writing, reading, and math must be valid on the first day of the admitted term. - Transcripts indicating proof of college credit level English and math courses (not developmental or transitional courses) will be considered only with grades of "C" or higher. - 3.
+Complete required reading, writing, and math placement/competency testing, regardless of previous coursework or transfer credit. - 3.
 Submit a final, official high school transcript from an accredited or approved institution or an approved official high school equivalency score report prior to admission.

-Admission to Manhattan Tech is open to anyone without regard to race, color, ethnicity, creed, religion, age, gender, disability, military status, national origin or ancestry, marital status, pregnancy, actual or perceived sexual orientation, gender identity and expression, status with regard to public assistance, or any other status or condition protected in accordance with federal or state
+Admission to Manhattan Tech is open to anyone without regard to race, color, ethnicity, creed, religion, age, gender, disability, military status, national origin or ancestry, marital status, pregnancy, actual or perceived sexual orientation, gender identity and expression, status with regard to public assistance, or any other status or condition protected in accordance with federal or state law.